 Although Article 401 of Ecuador's 2008 Constitution declares the country to be free of transgenic crops and seeds, it also grants the President the sole authority to authorize the entry of genetically modified agricultural products and seeds.
 Article 281 of the Constitution provides the regulatory foundation for the introduction of GE crops.
-Article 281 establishes as a role and responsibility of the State: "to ensure the development of the appropriate scientific research and technological innovations to ensure food sovereignty" and "regulate under biosafety standards the use and development of modern biotechnology, as well as its experimentation, use and commercialization".
+Article 281 establishes as a role and responsibility of the State: "to ensure the development of the appropriate scientific research and technological innovations to ensure food sovereignty" and "regulate under biosafety standards the use and development of modern biotechnology, as well as its experimentation, use, and commercialization".

-Bilateral agricultural trade between the United States and Ecuador reached \$2.19 billion in calendar year (CY) 2017, down 8.4 percent from the previous year.
-Ecuador exported \$1.89 billion in food and agricultural products to the United States, while only importing \$297 million in U.S.-origin product.
-Major U.S. agriculture exports to Ecuador include soybean meal, wheat, cotton, feed ingredients, fresh fruits and prepared foods.
+Bilateral agricultural trade between the United States and Ecuador reached \$2.47 billion in 2019, up eight percent from the previous year.
+Ecuador exported \$1.99 billion in food and agricultural products to the United States, while only importing \$481 million in U.S.-origin product, an increase of 7% comparing with 2018.
+Major U.S. agriculture exports to Ecuador include soybean meal, wheat, cotton, feeds & fodders, prepared foods and fresh fruits.